biomedvis/biomedvis.github.io/_team/noeska-smit.md

 promoted: true
 ---

-Associate Professor (Tenure Track) at the University of Bergen, Norway.
+Associate Professor (Tenure Track) at the University of Bergen, Norway and Mohn Medical Imaging and Visualization Centre at the Haukeland University Hospital.

-Research Interests:
+Research Interests: medical visualization, multimodal medical imaging data visualization